 You can look at exercise with flexibility, not rigidity

 Just as our food and calorie need vary by the day, so should our exercise.
 We should consider the “gray” parts and nuance of exercise.
 It’s far from black and white.
 There are so many forms of movement available to our bodies, similar to the abundance and variety of food choices.
+Intuitive movement simply means choosing the one that serves you in the moment.
+Sometimes, it means choosing none at all.
 Engaging in a variety of forms of exercise is good for us, rather than relying on one type alone.

 Do you feel guilty if you don’t exercise every day?
 Do you feel anxious and uncomfortable if you’re not moving a certain amount?
 These are questions worth deciphering and breaking down with a therapist and/or professional.